laravel/docs/blade.md

 <a name="csrf-field"></a>
 ### CSRF Field

-Anytime you define a HTML form in your application, you should include a hidden CSRF token field in the form so that [the CSRF protection](https://laravel.com/docs/{{version}}/csrf) middleware can validate the request.
+Anytime you define an HTML form in your application, you should include a hidden CSRF token field in the form so that [the CSRF protection](https://laravel.com/docs/{{version}}/csrf) middleware can validate the request.
 You may use the `@csrf` Blade directive to generate the token field:

     <form method="POST" action="/profile">
         @csrf